MartinSpiguel/MartinSpiguel/README.md

 👀 I’m interested in programming, more specifically in python and postgresql but also databases in general, javascript or anything related with programming.

-🌱 I’m currently learning different python modules like pygame, django, tkinter, psycopg2.
+🌱 I’m currently learning different python modules like pygame, flask, tkinter, psycopg2.
 I'm also learning databases specifically postgresql and a little bit of javascript.

 💞️ I’m looking to collaborate on anything I can.
 I'm interested in a lot of things.